 - Awareness of opportunities

 - Ability to make the right choices

 - Involvement in designing and evaluating our CEIAG programme

 - Access to a curriculum that is relevant to life beyond school, including the world of work and further education

 What’s in it for the school?

-The Investor in Careers Award helps us ensure that we:
+The Quality in Careers Award helps us ensure that we:

 - Meet legislation requirements

 - Follow Government guidelines

 - Have a framework for CEIAG